citron-neo/emulator/README.md

 * Software licenses (e.g. Visual Studio, IDA Pro, etc.)
 * Additional hardware (e.g. GPUs as-needed to improve rendering support, other peripherals to add support for, etc.)

 If you wish to support us a different way, please join our [Discord](https://discord.gg/u77vRWY) and talk to bunnei.
-You may also contact: donations@yuzu-emu.org.
+You may also contact: donations@citron-emu.org.

 ## License

-yuzu is licensed under the GPLv3 (or any later version).
-Refer to the [LICENSE.txt](https://github.com/yuzu-emu/yuzu/blob/master/LICENSE.txt) file.
+citron is licensed under the GPLv3 (or any later version).
+Refer to the [LICENSE.txt](https://github.com/citron-emu/citron/blob/master/LICENSE.txt) file.